 Accordingly, the problem for my company, which was created by the final decision's butterfat formula, will only be worse if Proposal 8 is adopted in lieu of Proposal 3.
 In fact, Proposal 8 could lead to fluid processors being forced to avoid generating bulk cream by purchasing raw milk from dairy producers with butterfat contents that match fluid processors' finished products, e.g., 2.5 percent butterfat.

-37. The uncontroverted testimony of Suiza's qualified expert is most instructive and best summarizes the nature of the disorderly marketing conditions which will result if proposal number 8 is adopted (Tr.
+53. The uncontroverted testimony of Ms. Ledman, the qualified expert witness, is most instructive and best summarizes the nature of the disorderly marketing conditions which will result if proposal number 8 is adopted and proposal number 3 is not (Tr.
 1335, line 15 through Tr.
 1336, line 25):

 The question that seems to remain is to which of the minimum price formulas should the butter fat price adjustment be applied?
 As an economist, I cannot justify proposal eight.
 Proposal eight limits the proposed adjustment to the Class IV butter fat price.
 Doing so would create disorderly marketing.
 In particular, proposal eight would set up signals that interfere with normal market forces.
 In my opinion, at least in the short term, Class I processors with bulk cream to sell will buy for the Class IV customers to the exclusion of Class II and III customers.
-This may work well for those that are fortunate enough to secure Class I processors selling cream to Class II and III processors at an economic disadvantage.
+This may work well for those that are fortunate enough to secure Class IV customers, but in the short term it will place other Class I processors selling cream to Class II and III processors at an economic disadvantage.